Router Login

 10.0.0.1 is not loading - what do I do?

-What is the difference between 10.0.0.1 and 10.0.0.0.1?
+What's the difference between 10.0.0.1 and 10.0.0.0.1?

-Different devices.
+Different addresses for different devices.
 10.0.0.1 is a standard IP used by many routers.
-10.0.0.0.1 is used by some Piso WiFi firmware specifically.
+10.0.0.0.1 is specific to certain Piso WiFi firmware.
+Not sure which yours is?
+Try both.

 How do I find my router's actual IP?